JokingHero/CHOPOFF.jl/docs/src/index.md

 - `linearDB` - most rigorously tested
 - `motifDB` - the fastest
 - `treeDB` - will work best for longer gRNAs
-- `fmiDB` - smallest file size, very fast, but only for distances ≤ 2
+- `fmiDB` - the smallest file size, very fast, but only for distances ≤ 2

 If you would like to **filter** or **rank** gRNAs to only those that are most likely off-target free you want to use `hashDB` or slower and much larger, but less probabilistic `dictDB`.